We are running WPForms Giveaway. Participate and 3 Lucky winners will get a license of their choice.

 Have you ever wanted to create a custom form for a particular use?
 Take for example the contact us form.
-We create it because it serves a purpose and we can even create drop down selection mentions to better organize the emails coming in to address to our internal departments or ourselves if you are a one person blog.
+We create it because it serves a purpose and we can even create drop-down selection mentions to better organize the emails coming in to address to our internal departments or ourselves if you are a one-person blog.
 We have talked about different contact form plugins more than one time on this blog already.

 Today I’d like to introduce you to the ultimate user-friendly form plugin called WPForms.
-This plugin is owned by the same company who owns OptinMonster and SolioquyWP.
+This plugin is owned by the same company which owns OptinMonster and MonsterInsights.
 I used this plugin on an old blog of mine and on that blog I had the free version.
 Today I would like to go through the paid version because it has add-on’s which allows you to do great things.